In the guide

 Every compartment on the tanker has a number and its own numbered dipstick marked with graduations and quantities.

 Measurement is made by 'dipping' the compartment before the delivery and noting how much oil is in the compartment, then 'dipping' again afterwards, seeing how much remains, and working out how much has been delivered.Back to top

 Bulk propane - or liquefied petroleum gas (LPG) as it is also known - is measured by the litre and, like heating oil, if destined for domestic use is delivered by road tanker.
 The meter used to measure the fuel, as it goes from tanker to storage tank, is periodically calibrated and sealed to prevent unauthorised access.
 Each meter is fitted with a ticket printer.
 Some meters are fitted with electronic meter heads and the printer for this system may be located in the driver's cab.

 Propane / LPG meters are not controlled by weights and measures legislation so there are no associated legal limits of error.
-However, the equipment is 'in use for trade' as it measures product for which payment is made and its performance in terms of accuracy should be comparable with petrol pumps and road-tanker metering systems that operate to +/- 0.5% of the quantity delivered.
+However, the equipment is 'in use for trade' as it measures product for which payment is made and its performance in terms of accuracy should be comparable with road-tanker metering systems that operate to +/- 0.5% of the quantity delivered.

 The website contains an extensive list of publications on the use and storage of LPG.

 Bottled gas is sold by reference to the net weight of the contents (in kilograms), which should be clearly marked on the cylinder (and should also say 'butane' or 'propane').